goblint/analyzer/docs/artifact-descriptions/esop23.md

 All these claims are based on the contents of Table 2.
 The different sets in this table are reproduced by different scripts.

+For all of them:
+  - The results table shows for each test the total numbers of asserts and how many could be proven:
+      - If all are proven, the cell shows a checkmark
+      - If none are proven, the cell shows a cross
+      - If only some are proven, the cell shows both numbers

 ### Set "Our"

 1. Run the script `../bench/esop23_table2_set_our.rb`.
 This takes ~3min
 2. Open the results HTML `../bench/bench_result/index.html`.

-  - This shows for each test the total numbers of asserts and how many could be proven:
-      - If all are proven, the cell shows a checkmark
-      - If none are proven, the cell shows a cross
-      - If only some are proven, the cell shows both numbers

 ### Set "Goblint"

 1. Run the script `../bench/esop23_table2_set_goblint.rb`.
 This takes ~ XX min
 2. Open the results HTML `../bench/bench_result/index.html`.

-  - This shows for each test the total numbers of asserts and how many could be proven:
-      - If all are proven, the cell shows a checkmark
-      - If none are proven, the cell shows a cross
-      - If only some are proven, the cell shows both numbers
+### Set "Watts"

+1. Run the script `../bench/esop23_table2_set_watts.rb`.
+This takes ~ XX min
+2. Open the results HTML `../bench/bench_result/index.html`.